CarlKCarlK/dua_blinka/README.md

 # blinky

+* link to brad's
+* Two virtual (and real) LEDs, working in parallel
+* If you hold (and let go), it sends SOS.
+* We send each one a schedule of on/off times
+* The schedule is a heapless Vec of Duration
+* Fast response to button press????

+cmk
 This repo is the code used for the Embedded Rust Hardware Debug Probe workshop taught at the Seattle Rust User Group in November 2024.